-As at April 30, 2015, the Company had a working capital deficiency of approximately \$2.4 million.
-Included in accounts payable and accrued liabilities is \$1.8 million relating to operations in Mexico.
-Of this, \$1.4 million relates to Mexican mining property taxes (holding costs) required to keep the properties in good standing.
+As at January 31, 2016, the Company had a working capital deficiency of approximately \$0.7 million.
+Included in the working capital deficiency is the \$1.7 million relating to amounts owing in Mexico.
+Of this, \$1.3 million relates to Mexican mining property taxes (holding costs) required to keep the properties in good standing.
 The Company has abandoned all properties in Mexico, is in the process of winding up operations in Mexico and is working with certain vendors to settle outstanding payables with respect to the Mexican operations.
-Going forward, additional funds are needed to finance the development of the Company's principal asset and to provide working capital to cover administrative expenses.
-In June 2015, the Company announced that it intends to raise up to \$2.5 million in gross proceeds by way of a non-brokered private placement (Refer to Outstanding Securities as of the Report Date for further details on the private placement).
+Going forward, additional funds will be needed to finance the development of the Company's principal asset and to provide working capital to cover administrative expenses.